spencej4/Multiplayer-Game/README.md

 # Game Using Socket.io for gameplay updates

-This project is an Express app, using Node.js and Socket.io to create a connected, real-time game for two or more users.
+This project is an Express app, using Node.js and Socket.io to create an open-network, real-time game for two or more users.

 ## Getting Started